ellarcastelloe/bound_systems/README.md

 # Identifying Local Group Analogues in a Catalog of Bound Multi-group Systems
   <details>
-    Local Group (LG) analogues are a subset of bound multi-group systems.
-Each contains two giant galaxies, analogues for the Milky Way (MW) and Andromeda (M31), and their satellites identified by FoF.
+    To identify galaxy group slike our own, we identify Local Group (LG) analogues that are a subset of bound multi-group systems.
+Each contains two giant galaxies, analogues for the Milky Way (MW) and Andromeda (M31), and their satellites identified by the settled group finder.
 To qualify as a LG analogue, a bound multi-group system must satisfy the following constraints:

-  * Mass constraint (following Carlesi et al., 2019): the FoF groups containing the MW and M31 analogues must each have a halo mass of at lease 5x10<sup>11</sup>/h, and the two groups must have a combined halo mass of no more than 5x10<sup>12</sup>/h.
+  * Mass constraint (following Carlesi et al., 2019): the settled groups containing the MW and M31 analogues must each have a halo mass of at least 5x10<sup>11</sup>/h, and the two groups must have a combined halo mass of no more than 5x10<sup>12</sup>/h.
 The halo mass of the M31 analogue must be no more than 3 times greater than the halo mass of the MW analogue.
   * The MW and M31 analogues must be separated by between 0.35-1.25 Mpc/h.
 We use our method for correcting for projection effects (see above) to estimate the 3D distance between galaxies, taking the distance between galaxies to be the median of the distribution of possible R<sub>grp-grp (3D)</sub> values.
-  * The FoF groups containing the MW and M31 analogues must be gravitationally bound.
+  * The settled groups containing the MW and M31 analogues must be gravitationally bound.
-  * To ensure that the MW and M31 analogues are isolated from nearby large groups, the FoF groups containing the MW and M31 analogues must not be bound to any other groups with halo mass above the gas-richness threshhold scale of 10<sup>11.5</sup> M<sub>sun</sub>.
+  * To ensure that the MW and M31 analogues are isolated from nearby large groups, the settled groups containing the MW and M31 analogues must not be bound to any other groups with halo mass above the gas-richness threshhold scale of 10<sup>11.5</sup> M<sub>sun</sub>.
   </details>